haimbilia/BuyHub/readme.txt

     => 056237 - if any user is logged in then 404 page is getting opened if we click on "become a seller " , " Advertise with us" or " register as affiliate" link in footer.
-    => 056239 - seller> buy together> on clicking existing items getting error => 056241 - seller> sales reports> back button is not working
+    => 056239 - seller> buy together> on clicking existing items getting error => 056241 - seller> sales reports> back button is not working => 056293 - Shipping profile is not getting created from admin end

 New Features:
     => Admin shipped products listing page